V-Sekai/manuals/decisions/20230519-add-vrm-omi-persoanlity-gltf-extension.md

 ## Implementation

-1. Research and analyze the VRM0 and VRM1 specifications.
+### 1. Research and analyze the VRM0 and VRM1 specifications

+- Review the official VRM documentation and specifications.
+- Identify key components and features required for supporting VRM portable avatars in GLTF Transform.

-2. Develop a new extension for GLTF Transform that supports VRM portable avatars.
+### 2. Develop a new extension for GLTF Transform that supports VRM portable avatars

+- Design and implement a new extension for GLTF Transform that can handle VRM portable avatars.
+- Ensure compatibility with existing GLTF Transform features and extensions.

-3. Extend the CLI configuration to allow injecting OMI_personality into VRM files.
+### 3. Extend the CLI configuration to allow injecting OMI_personality into VRM files

+- Modify the CLI configuration to accept OMI_personality data as input.
+- Implement functionality to inject OMI_personality data into VRM files using the new extension.

-4. Test the implementation with various VRM files and OMI_personality configurations.
+### 4. Test the implementation with various VRM files and OMI_personality configurations

+- Create test cases with different VRM files and OMI_personality configurations.
+- Verify the correct injection of OMI_personality data into VRM files.
+- Ensure compatibility with other GLTF Transform features and extensions.

 ## Positive Consequences